What Is Raku Pottery: Facts and Tips for Beginner Potters

 Hopefully, this sheds some light on Raku pottery.
 You have two types, with the original coming from Kyoto, Japan.
 Western Raku frees itself from the traditions that bind Japan, which allows it to reinvent itself.

-For those who want a more spiritual experience, Traditional Japanese Raku has many deep abstract concepts and virtues within it, like harmony and compassion.
+For those who want a more spiritual experience, Traditional Japanese Raku has many deep, abstract concepts and virtues, such as harmony and compassion.
 You may want to learn more about the tea ceremony.
 This can help you understand the background.

-Try making Raku pottery for yourself to see how it looks.
+Try making Raku pottery yourself to see what it looks like.
 To understand Raku pottery, you have to know how Western Raku differs from Traditional Japanese Raku pottery.